Newport Beach Skin Cancer

 Please remember that the length of the Mohs procedure depends on many factors, the main one being the extent of your skin cancer.
 Because this cannot be predicted before the cancer removal procedure, please expect to stay the whole day with us.
 Therefore, bring snacks, your laptop computer (we have Internet access) and books or other work to stay occupied.

 After removal of the skin cancer, the surgical site leaves a “defect” where the tumor once occupied.
-At this point, Dr. Rotunda will discuss the reconstruction options, which may include allowing the area to heal without additional surgery or closing the site with stitches.
+At this point, the doctors will discuss the reconstruction options, which may include allowing the area to heal without additional surgery or closing the site with stitches.

 Excisions

-Dr. Rotunda is frequently called upon by his colleagues to remove difficult and concerning skin growths on their patients.
+Drs.
+Bickle and Rotunda are frequently called upon by his colleagues to remove difficult and concerning skin growths on their patients.
 These lesions may be irregular moles (nevi), lipomas (benign collections of fat), cysts, suspicious nail growths, as well as skin cancers like basal cell carcinoma, squamous cell carcinoma and melanoma, the most deadly form of skin cancer.

 Reconstructive Surgery

 The goal of reconstructive dermatologic surgery is to restore the function and appearance of the skin before it was operated upon to remove the skin cancer.
-As a Mohs micrographic surgeon, Dr. Rotunda was trained extensively to repair relatively small to relatively large surgical defects using numerous suturing (stitching) techniques, which may include side-to-side closures, flaps and grafts.
-Dr. Rotunda may be performing reconstructive surgery at the time of your Mohs surgery, or after another procedure in the case that another physician referred you to us.
+As a Mohs micrographic surgeon, Drs.
+Bickle and Rotunda were trained extensively to repair relatively small to relatively large surgical defects using numerous suturing (stitching) techniques, which may include side-to-side closures, flaps and grafts.
+Drs.
+Bickle and Rotunda may be performing reconstructive surgery at the time of your Mohs surgery, or after another procedure in the case that another physician referred you to us.
 The exact type of reconstructive procedure used to repair the skin is determined by carefully examining the location and depth of the wound.

 Pre-Operative Instructions